MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 - Add a platform redirect URL.
 - Enable public client flows.
 - Update the Android configuration code sample file to use your own Microsoft Entra External ID for customer tenant details.
-- Run and test the sample native Android mobile application.
+- Run and test the sample Android mobile application.

 ## Prerequisites